Mayo525/Mayo525/README.md

-<p align="center">I like looking at old programs or ones with stupid bugs.
+<h5 align="center">I like looking at old programs or ones with stupid bugs.
 I enjoy fixing them and making my own versions that work better and do what I want. <br>You’ll mostly find a lot of pointless and useless projects here.
 I don’t really care what others think.
 If I think it’s good, I stick with it.
 It keeps me motivated.<br>Well, don’t expect new projects all the time.
-I’m not a creative person. sometimes my friends suggest ideas, and I start working on them right away.</p>
+I’m not a creative person. sometimes my friends suggest ideas, and I start working on them right away.</h5>

 ###

-<h2 align="center">I code with:</h2>
+<h5 align="center">I code in:</h5>

 ###